quicwg/base-drafts/draft-ietf-quic-http.md

 until it receives a MAX_PUSH_ID frame.
 A client sends additional MAX_PUSH_ID frames to control the number of pushes that a server can promise.
 A server SHOULD use Push IDs sequentially, starting at 0.
-A client MUST treat receipt of a pushstream with a Push ID that is greater than the maximum Push ID as a connection error of type HTTP_PUSH_LIMIT_EXCEEDED.
+A client MUST treat receipt of a push stream with a Push ID that is greater than the maximum Push ID as a connection error of type HTTP_PUSH_LIMIT_EXCEEDED.

 Each Push ID MUST only be used once in a push stream header.
 If a push stream